bollu/bollu.github.io/README.md

 exploring code.
 I don't *want* to keep track of whether I came to this buffer from the same buffer or another buffer.
 The fact that emacs needs this is moronic.

+Furthermore, once a mark is popped, it is lost forever.
+In vim, one can navigate backwards and forwards across movement.
+This is not possible with emacs.

 #### Scrolling half a page is broken